 This quarter, Marqeta's revenue was down 43.2% year on year, which might disappointment some shareholders.

 Looking ahead, Wall Street was expecting revenue to decline 40.2% over the next 12 months before the earnings results announcement.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Marqeta's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 66.6% in Q3.

 That means that for every $1 in revenue the company had $0.41 left to spend on developing new products, marketing & sales and the general administrative overhead.
-While it improved from the previous quarter this would still be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, which is probably the opposite of what shareholders would like it to do.
+While it improved from the previous quarter this would still be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it start improving.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Marqeta's free cash flow came in at $38 million in Q3, turning positive over the last year.